spdk-community-ci/spdk-mirror-for-ci/scripts/perf/nvmf/README.md

 - pause_frames - configures pause frames when RoCEv2 network protocol is enabled on Target and Initiator machines.
   Default: false
+- ssh_key_path - use if ssh key should be used for connection auth.
+Default: '~/.ssh/id_rsa_perf'

 ### Target System Configuration